 During the 2021 second quarter Audit Committee meeting, the Committee highlighted the importance of accurate ESG data disclosure.
-This imperative was discussed further with the HSE and Sustainability Board Committee, and it was determined that to confirm the data's accuracy and be well-equipped to respond to potential future regulation, certain of our Sustainability Report data would undergo an internal audit and external review.
-This is the second Sustainability Report published by Kosmos which includes data that is subject to an independent review.
+This imperative was discussed further with the HSE and Sustainability Board Committee, and it was determined that to confirm the data's accuracy and be well-equipped to respond to potential future regulation, our certain of our Sustainability Report data would undergo an internal audit and an external review.
+This Report is the first Sustainability Report published by Kosmos which includes certain data that is subject to an independent review.